rithulshaji/Walmart-sales-data-analysis-/README.md

 ## Approach

-1. **Data Wrangling:** Ensuring data quality by handling NULL values and missing data.
+1. **Data Wrangling:** This initial phase involves scrutinizing the data to detect and handle any null or missing values.
+The process includes building a database, creating tables, and inserting data.
+By setting fields as **NOT NULL** during table creation, the database filters out null values.

-2. **Feature Engineering:** Creating new columns to derive insights from existing data.
+2. **Feature Engineering:** This step focuses on creating new columns derived from existing data to enhance insights:
-3. **Exploratory Data Analysis (EDA):** Analyzing data to answer project objectives.
+   - Introduce `time_of_day` column categorizing sales into Morning, Afternoon, and Evening.
+This sheds light on the peak sales periods during the day.
+   - Add `day_name` column extracting the day of the week for each transaction (Mon, Tue, Wed, Thur, Fri).
+This aids in identifying the busiest days for each branch.
+   - Implement `month_name` column to extract months of the year from transaction dates (Jan, Feb, Mar), facilitating analysis of monthly sales and profit trends.

+3. **Exploratory Data Analysis (EDA):**  This phase involves a comprehensive exploration of the dataset to address the project's questions and objectives.
+EDA aims to extract meaningful insights by examining and visualizing the data to uncover patterns, trends, and relationships within the dataset.

-## Business Questions
+## Questions

 ### Generic